 Accounting and tax implications

-Classifying a person as a contract worker has substantial tax benefits than declaring them as a common-law employee for both Part-Time Labor, as well as Contract Labor
+Classifying a person as a contract worker has substantial tax benefits over declaring them as a common-law employee for both Part-Time Labor, as well as Contract Labor

 Companies are not responsible for withholding and paying employment tax for contract workers, which reduces their payroll liability and expenses.